Helping Injury Victims Secure a Fair Settlement in Craven, Pamlico, and Carteret Counties

 Chesnutt & Clemmons has a long and successful track record of helping clients get justice.
 While our past results can never guarantee future performance, that record can communicate to clients the fact that our attorneys and staff diligently investigate, aggressively negotiate and vigorously litigate.
 We get in the legal trenches and fight for the settlement that our clients need and deserve.

-Contact Chesnutt & Clemmons today to get started with our New Bern injury attorneys.
+Contact Chesnutt & Clemmons today to get started with our New Bern personal injury attorneys.

 Respected in Our Community